 There are no restrictions on the import and export of the national and of foreign currencies.
 However, sums being the equivalent of JD10,000 and higher need to be declared.

 Foreign currencies can be exchanged easily in banks and bureaux de change.
 Most hotels also provide exchange facilities.
 The daily exchange rates are published in local newspapers.

 Jordan duty free

 There are extensive duty-free shops at the airport, both in arrivals and departures, and at every border crossing by land.
-Within 14 days of your arrival in Jordan, you can also go to the Duty Free Shop on Tunis Street, near 4th Circle in Amman, to buy your permitted allowance of cigarettes, alcohol and other luxury goods without paying duty.
+Within 14 days of your arrival in Jordan, you can also go to the Duty Free Shop on Al Abdali-Boulevard in Amman to buy your permitted allowance of cigarettes, alcohol and other luxury goods without paying duty.
 Bring your passport with you.